CopperEgg/apidocs/revealcloud/samples.md

 #### CURL Response:

-Response is a JSON-encoded array containing one Server Sample Hash, with 5 min of data.
+Response is a JSON-encoded array containing one Server Sample Hash, with 5 minutes of data.

 {% highlight sh %}
 [